 So how does this revised understanding of Humans and Nature actually motivate a largely urban human population to save wilderness?
 The quote at the head of this blog is from an article written by Jennifer Jacquet (Apr.
 21, 2016.
 ‘Human Error – Survival guilt in the Anthropocene’, www.Laphamsquarterly.org/disaster/human-error ), and while her term “survival guilt” would normally refer to a debilitating condition felt by holocaust survivors, Jacquet extends this definition to human-caused species extinctions, suggesting that we humans are ultimately governed by what psychiatrist Arnold Modell describes as “an unconscious bookkeeping system” that haunts our mental lives when we are associated in any way—even indirectly—with past genocides, war-crimes, slavery, and white privilege.
 In the case of species extinction, it’s reasonable to suppose that our sense of culpability must be especially urgent when the damage is still ongoing, and it must be stronger yet when our daily consumer habits directly contribute.

 Oh, in the beginning of course it wasn’t that much easier for us than it was for the more regulated (i.e. co-evolving) species, but our lives have gotten easier, and steadily easier, and the flourishing has suffered in consequence.
 Right now we can live anywhere we want to on this planet (I’ll let others develop the ‘Mankind in Space’ theme).
 We’re like those extremophile organisms that can live in super-heated deep oceanic vents, or under polar ice caps.
 So maybe now we can afford to start rewilding some of the more fertile parts of the planet that we stripped and plowed, or paved, and that we really don’t need as much as other species do?
-Having a clear and common understanding of our situation might even motivate us to share with each other, for here’s the real advantage of facing an existential fear: nothing motivates us more than knowing who we are.
+Having a clear and common understanding of our situation might even motivate us to share with each other, for where can our human-natural demon of territoriality (formerly Nature’s creative genius) take hold if pre-existing ‘resources’ are off limits?
+And, looking even deeper into what we actually do still share with all co-adapted species, we can finally see the real advantage of facing an existential fear: nothing motivates us more than knowing who we are.
+Maybe this is what we’ve been missing all along?

 I won’t pretend we don’t have a lot of work to do, but fortunately it’s the kind of work we’re good at.
 Despite our sentimental notions of a harmonious human past in tribal villages, we’ve never really been good at interacting with Nature as a contributing player—like the wolf, or even the beaver.
 The diversity of the New World began to decline as soon as humans arrived, and we’ve only recently begun to understand how the continent we evolved on also suffered from our presence.
 With the yearly extinction rate now at 140,000 species above ‘normal’ we must conclude, on the face of it, that these species cannot easily cohabit with humans; but, like the whippoorwill on the edges of our pioneering invasions, they are a flourishing of wilderness.
 We are no longer response-able to this flourishing, nor is it our place to oversee it.
 We are neither equipped nor interested because what we are good at, and getting better at, is harvesting energy directly from the sun, wind and waves (and yes, responsible nuclear fission); we’re good at building cities in deserts, carving them into Earth’s bare bones, and even transplanting them underground; and we’re good at growing food in farmed, climate-controlled spaces almost anywhere we can assemble metal, glass, concrete, and materials yet to be imagined.
 We’ve moved half of the human population from the country to the city in only a few hundred years, and we’ll keep on moving, because it’s in our nature.
 But it’s only by conquering our separation anxiety, and deliberately accepting our natural human future beyond this one-sided dependency on already complete Natural systems, that we might yet bequeath to our grandchildren, through the generations, the privilege of hearing the sovereign inviolate music of whippoorwills and wolves.